 Step 1 – Download Wondershare Recoverit Data Recovery Software

 Wondershare Recoverit data recovery software is available for Windows and Mac versions.
+It also supports data recovery of Linux and NAS devices.
 You can download the software from their official website.

 Step 2 – Install Wondershare Recoverit Data Recovery Software

 After downloading, double click the "Recoverit_setup_full4134.exe" file that will be in your downloads folder.
 You will see an "Install" button on the interface screen; you can click it, and Wondershare will be installed on your computer.
 You can also choose the "Customize Install" option to do installation settings manually.

 Step 3 – Launch Wondershare Recoverit software on your computer